nilesc/Long-Structured-Debate-Generation-and-Evaluation/README.md

 ## Scraping Instructions

 ### Install Requirements
 In order to gather data, selenium must be installed.
 Selenium can be installed through the following command.
+Note that this requires conda to be installed.
+If you have set up your instance according to the instructions above, this should be taken care of already.

     conda install -c conda-forge selenium